Collaboration or Corporate Capture? Quantifying NLP's Reliance on Industry Artifacts and Contributions: Analysis

-Relative score is biased toward increases where the old score is relatively low; a phenomenon more common to the Unique Setting that is evident when splitting relative score increase by SOTA type (Appendix \ref{app:split}).
-To contrast relative increase's inherent bias we also plot absolute score increase in Appendix \ref{app:abs}.
+Relative score is biased toward increases where the old score is relatively low; a phenomenon more common to the Unique Setting.
+To contrast relative increase's inherent bias we also plotted absolute score increase in Appendix \ref{app:abs}.
 In this case, academia captures SOTA equally as effectively as industry.
 Without the benefit of improving over small prior scores, industry's apparent advantage disappears.
-Such a pattern could suggest that industry prefers or is more capable of addressing novel tasks (i.e. ones without much prior success, and hence low old scores) while academia sticks to datasets and benchmarks with pre-existing high scores.
+This pattern could suggest that industry prefers or is more capable of addressing novel tasks (i.e. ones without much prior success, and hence low old scores) while academia sticks to safer, well-established benchmarks.